wp-plugins/wp-songbook/readme.txt

 == Changelog ==

+= 1.6 =
+- Added option to allow adding comments to lyrics
-= 1.5.3 =
+- Fixed problem with lyrics wrapper appearing on every post = 1.5.3 =
 - Trying to fix some bug in code, that may couse PHP error on some servers = 1.5.2 =